cabforum/smime/SBR.md

 9. **Validation of an mDL**

 If an mDL is used to provide evidence, the CA or RA SHALL:

 * Authenticate to the mDL holder's device and request data in conformance with ISO/IEC 18013-5 and ISO/IEC 18013-7;
 * Verify the authenticity and integrity of the mDL data through validation of the Mobile Security Object (MSO) and its signature chain;
-* Validate the Document Signer Certificate chain against the issuing jurisdiction's published trust infrastructure;
+* Validate the Document Signer Certificate chain against the issuing jurisdiction's published trust infrastructure; and
 * Verify that the mDL is current and has not been revoked or expired.

 The mDL authentication SHALL be performed in real-time as part of the identity validation process, and SHALL NOT rely on previously captured mDL data.